New: Join the launch of the report on 8 February 2018 in Geneva, or the soft launch on 6 February 2018 online.

 - To gain an understanding of the role of data in terms of the organisational culture and structure of the Ministry of Foreign Affairs, and to be able to offer advice on capacity building and organisational transformation

-The final report will be published and presented at a high-level event at the end of 2017, which will gather foreign affairs officials to bring greater awareness to the topic of data science and its intersection with diplomacy.
+The final report will be published and presented at a high-level event on 8 February 2018, which will gather foreign affairs officials to bring greater awareness to the topic of data science and its intersection with diplomacy.

 Data diplomacy seminars